Adult Protective Services

 Adult Protective Services restores the dignity and safety of adults with disabilities ages 18 to 59, and seniors over the age of 60 who find themselves victims of abuse, neglect, self-neglect or financial exploitation and may have few resources to change their situation and protect themselves.

-These services are provided to residents of the 14 communities that make up Maine, New Trier and Northfield townships in the northern suburbs of Chicago.
+We provide Adult Protective Services to residents of the 14 communities that make up Maine, New Trier and Northfield townships in the northern suburbs of Chicago.
 We investigate around 200 cases annually, with financial exploitation being the most frequent offense.
 All Adult Protective Services are confidential and free of charge.

-For more information about protective services for seniors and adults with disabilities, call North Shore Senior Center at 847.784.6000 or the State of Illinois' Adult Protective Services Hotline at 866.800.1409.
+For more information about protective services for seniors and adults with disabilities, call North Shore Senior Center at 847.784.6000 or the State of Illinois Adult Protective Services Hotline at 866.800.1409.
 All reports are handled with strict confidentiality.

 Funds (in whole/part) for this publication were provided through an award from AgeOptions through funding from the VAC5 Expanding Access to COVID-19 Vaccines grant.